oh-facts/3d-renderer/readme.md

 The main branch will always compile on windows, linux and mac.

-`Dev` might not compile on windows / mac since I use Arch btw.
+`dev` might not compile on windows / mac since I use Arch btw.
 However, every now and then, I boot up windows to make it compile.

 `hot` might only compile on my machine.
 Sometimes it doesn't, but I still push it.
 Git is "free" cloud storage

-Mac build and vulkan support has been authored by @gruelingpine185
+Mac compatibility has been authored by @gruelingpine185

 #### Dependencies